 Another big change is that the standard deduction on personal tax returns has been doubled, decreasing the value of some tax shields, like mortgage interest and charitable giving.
 Taxpayers won't be able to take advantage of these tax shields until they reach a level of deductions over the standard amount.
 Read more about the Trump Tax Plan and how it affects deductions.

-How Do I Take Advantage of Tax Shields?
+How to Take Advantage of Tax Shields

 The best way to maximize the tax-saving benefits of tax shields is to take the "tax shield effect" into consideration in all business financial decisions.
 Of course, tax savings shouldn't be the only consideration when you are planning your tax strategy for the year, but leaving tax shields out of the planning process can lower the value of your business and leave money on the table, so to speak.